WSJV: Loss of Fox affiliation

 In June and July 2016, the station's general manager and news director stepped down and moved to other Quincy Media stations.
 The South Bend Tribune reported the possibility that Quincy was planning to shut down WSJV and consolidate its Fox affiliation onto another station in the market so it could sell WSJV in the FCC's then-forthcoming spectrum incentive auction—which would allow stations to relinquish their broadcast spectrum to the FCC in exchange for a share of the profit from its resale to wireless providers as part of a reallocation process.
 Spectrum was said to be particularly valuable in the South Bend market due to its proximity to several major markets such as Chicago and Indianapolis.

 On July 25, 2016, Quincy announced the transfer of the Fox affiliation rights to Sinclair Broadcast Group's WSBT-TV in exchange for the ABC and CW affiliations in Peoria, Illinois, from Sinclair-owned WHOI.
 WSBT then announced that it would replace its two existing subchannels with Fox Michiana, beginning on August 1, 2016.
 For a 60-day transition period until September 30, the new service was simulcast by WSJV to allow viewers and pay television providers time to transition from the former signal.

 Along with the transfer, the WSJV newsroom closed down, as the WSBT-TV newsroom was expanded to produce morning and late evening newscasts for Fox Michiana.
 WSBT-TV hired some of the former WSJV news staff; others went to other Quincy stations.
 After the transition, the station was reduced to a skeleton crew and became mostly a pass-through for the Heroes & Icons network.
 Quincy donated the station's entire news and tape archive to the Indiana University Libraries Moving Image Archive; equipment from WSJV was shipped elsewhere in the company.

 Gray and Sinclair ownership

 On February 1, 2021, Gray Television, owner of WNDU-TV, announced its intent to purchase Quincy Media for $925 million in a cash transaction.
 As WSJV was lower-rated than the top four stations in ratings in the South Bend market (not counting Weigel's low-power stations but including WHME-TV), Gray sought a failing station waiver to permit common ownership of both WSJV and WNDU-TV.
 The sale was completed on August 2.

-Gray and Sinclair filed with the FCC in 2025 to trade WSJV for WHOI, which resulted in Sinclair owning both the WSJV and WSBT licenses; Sinclair is a major industry backer of the ATSC 3.0 consortium, providing an impetus for the trade.
+Gray and Sinclair filed with the FCC in 2025 to trade WSJV for WHOI, which resulted in Sinclair owning both the WSJV and WSBT licenses.